Starting a cooling revolution through the Global Cooling Prize

 Prizes often represent the best way to bridge the wide gap between commercially available technologies and realizable potential.
 Prizes democratize innovation, encourage new ideas, and disrupt markets.
 We want to incentivize innovators from around the globe to solve the widespread cooling challenge and help to provide cooling to families throughout the world, without warming the planet.

-The competition will be launched in November 2018 and will be open for a period of two years.
-At least US$2 million in intermediate prize money will be awarded to support prototype development by shortlisted teams.
+The competition was launched in November 2018 and will be open for a period of two years.
+At least US$2 million in intermediate prize money will be awarded to support prototype development by Prize finalists.
 These prototypes will be tested for performance in both laboratory and real-world conditions in a heat-stressed city in India.
 The ultimate winner will be awarded at least US$1 million to support commercialization and scaling of its innovative technology.

 The coalition will also drive and support incubation, commercialization, and ultimately mass adoption of the breakthrough technology, starting in India and expanding to countries such as China, Brazil, and Indonesia.
 In India, we have begun to establish a coalition of policymakers, manufacturers, financiers, and major buyers to line up potential investment, advance standards, and secure advance market commitments, effectively priming the market for scaling the breakthrough cooling technology.